Unobtainiumrock/kubernetes-agentic-swam-yc-hackathon/README.md

 ## 🏛️ System Architecture Overview

-The architecture is designed with clear separation of concerns: the **Frontend Dashboard** (our window into the system), the **Backend Orchestrator** (demo coordination and chaos injection), the **AI Agent Swarm** (autonomous healing system), and the **Kubernetes Cluster** (the environment being managed).
+The architecture is designed with clear separation of concerns: the **Frontend Dashboard** (our window into the system), the **Backend Coordination Script** (non-agentic demo control and chaos injection), the **AI Agent Swarm** (autonomous healing system), and the **Kubernetes Cluster** (the environment being managed).

-**Key Principle**: The orchestrator creates problems, the agents solve them - simulating real-world scenarios where external issues occur and AI systems respond autonomously.
+**Key Principle**: The coordination script creates problems through scripted chaos injection, the AI agents solve them autonomously - simulating real-world scenarios where external issues occur and intelligent systems respond without human intervention.

 ### Level 1: High-Level System Components

 This diagram shows the primary components and their basic relationships.
-The user interacts with the UI, which is powered by the Backend Orchestrator.
-The Orchestrator manages a swarm of AI agents, which monitor and heal the cluster, while the orchestrator can inject controlled failures for demonstration purposes.
+The user interacts with the UI, which is powered by a simple FastAPI server.
+The coordination script is non-agentic - it just executes predefined chaos scenarios and coordinates the demo flow, while the AI agents autonomously monitor and heal the cluster.

 ```mermaid
 graph TB